SYS_CLOCK: 2026-01-21 00:00:00 UTC

 This sounds rational.
 But the problem is:

 Regulation is necessary.
-But the timing and intensity of regulation determine a civilization's position in the technological race.
+But the timing and intensity of regulation affect how fast an economy turns technology dividends into jobs and productivity.

 History does not repeat, but it rhymes.